2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### The Mempool

 The mempool is the local set of valid transactions that have been received but not yet confirmed.
 As a reminder, a "confirmed transaction" is one that has been included in a valid block.
-Each node maintains its own Mempool, which may differ from that of other nodes in the network depending on :
+Each node maintains its own Mempool, which may differ from that of other nodes in the network depending on:

 - the size allocated to the Mempool via the `maxmempool` parameter: a node with a larger Mempool will be able to hold more transactions than a node with a smaller Mempool (unless the latter becomes empty);
-- gW-433 rules: these are a subset of the node's relay rules and define the characteristics that an unconfirmed transaction must meet in order to be accepted in Mempool ;
+- gW-433 rules: these are a subset of the node's relay rules and define the characteristics that an unconfirmed transaction must meet in order to be accepted in Mempool;
 - transaction percolation: due to various factors, a given transaction may have been distributed to one part of the network, but not yet reached another.